 In other words: it doesn’t really matter what cards are drawn… it doesn’t actually mean anything crazy if you see shapes in your crystal ball… if your horoscope is super accurate, it isn’t a big deal.

-What IS a big deal is the message that it sends to YOUR intuition.
+What IS a big deal is a message that it sends to YOUR intuition.